Ruislip, Northwood and Pinner: Current

+The Borough of Hillingdon ward of Ickenham and South Harefield was transferred to Uxbridge and South Ruislip, partly offset by minor expansions into neighbouring seats as a result of ward boundary changes.

 Constituency profile

 The constituency consists of Census Output Areas of two local government districts with similar characteristics: a working population whose income is higher than the national average and lower than average reliance upon social housing.
 At the end of 2012 the unemployment rate in the constituency stood as 1.6% of the population claiming jobseekers allowance, compared to the regional average of 3.6%.
 This was the third lowest in the capital behind Richmond Park and Kingston & Surbiton.
 The borough contributing to the bulk of the seat's statistics are given first.